 Oh, how I always envy Leipzig for its music.

 After a few steps from St. Thomas' Church, you reach the market square with the Old Town Hall, one of the most beautiful Renaissance buildings in Germany.
 At its rear is the Naschmarkt.
 On its northern side the is the baroque Old Stock Exchange.
 In front of it is a monument to the young Johann Wolfgang von Goethe, who studied in Leipzig and got inspiration for at least one scene of Auerbach's Keller in the nearby Auerbach's Keller .

 An important role in the history of the German reunification played the St. Nicholas Church.
-In 1999, a replica of one of the palm-crowned columns inside the church was set up in the churchyard as a peace column in memory of the Monday demonstrations and the peaceful revolution .
+In 1999, a replica of one of the palm-crowned columns inside the church was set up in the churchyard as a peace column in memory of the Monday demonstrations and peaceful revolution .

-On the occasion of the 100th anniversary of the founding of the Monument to the Battle of the Nations was built to commemorate the fallen of one of the bloodiest battles in history.
+The Monument to the Battle of the Nations was built to commemorate the fallen of one of the bloodiest battles in history.
 The Battle of the Nations or Battle of Leipzig took place in the October 1813 between Napoleon and his allies and the coalition armies of Austria, Prussia, Sweden and Russia.
 You have to climb 364 steep steps in a rather narrow corridor to get to the top of the Monument to the Battle of Nations.
 The 360° view of Leipzig and its surroundings will make you forget the effort - I promise!

 - Climb the Monument to the Battle of the Nations and enjoy a breathtaking panoramic view of Leipzig and its surroundings.